 Best Sandwiches: Speaking of culture, Sub Cultured is one of the best sandwich shops in all of Jax.
 This is a great place to grab a sub before heading to the beach or Hanna Park.
 They have the BEST fries and poutine I’ve ever had — try the Gypsy fries!
 And bonus points, they deliver in the area, too.

 Best Craft Brewed Komboocha: If you’re a fan of the “booch,” local favorite, Gnarbucha, has a large presence in the Jax and St. Augustine area and can be purchased at local farmer’s markets and shops.
 They offer many distinct flavors and have a brew site right off Mayport Road.
+How awesome is that?

-Almost Famous: Cap’n Odies Lounge was recently featured on Bar Rescue and given a complete facelift.
+Almost Famous: Cap’n Odies Lounge was featured on Bar Rescue and given a complete facelift.
 Not suited for children, but if you are looking for a true hole-in-the-wall bar experience (karaoke, anyone?), this is the place for you.

 Insider Tip: Food Trucks and Mayport are a perfect match.
 We have several popular food trucks that frequent the Mayport area.